Yulwenty/WeatherApi/README.md

 7. Mock

 **Steps to run:**
-1.Build and Run this solution using “WeatherApi” Profiles.
+1.Set **WeatherApi** project as StartupProject.
+Build and Run this solution using “WeatherApi” Profiles.
 It will open https://localhost:5001.
 Swagger page will automatically shown.
 ApiKey is NpGx1qn-32pNgwT-stBmK19-weCOP-kPBcx90 .
 It’s stored on appsetting.json with keyname: ApiKey

-2.Build & run  “WeatherForecast” web application to consume web api (use IISExpress profile).
+2.Set **WeatherForecast** project as StartupProject.
+Build & run  “WeatherForecast” web application to consume web api (use IISExpress profile).
-If you use different port than 5001 for web api, please set your new port  on appsetting.json with keyname: WeatherForecastClientBaseUrl
+If you use different port than 5001 for **WeatherApi**, please set your new port  on appsetting.json with keyname: WeatherForecastClientBaseUrl